fdelbrayelle/generator-jhipster-kafka/USE_CASES.md

 3. "Do you want to clean up your current Kafka configuration?" - Your answer or 'n' by default
 4. "For which entity (class name)?" - Foo (the available entities are retrieved in the `.jhipster` folder as `.json`)
 5. "Which components would you like to generate?" - Consumer
-6. "For which topic?" - Any choice (choosing "Custom topic name" will add another question "What is the topic name?")
+6. "Which topic for Foo?" - Any choice (choosing "Custom topic name" will add another question "What is the topic name for Foo?")
 7. "What is the consumer polling timeout (in ms)?" - Your answer or '10000' by default (global for all consumers)
 8. "Define the auto offset reset policy?" - Your answer or 'earliest' by default (global for all consumers)
 9. "Do you want to continue adding consumers or producers?" - Your answer or 'N' par default